kign/c4wa/etc/doc/language.md

 Normally defined (or imported) functions would only work with a specific pointer type, including built-in `memset` and `memcpy`.

+Note also that while `alloc` is technically _not_ a function but a _pseudo-macro_ (it's last argument is type, not a value), from this point on I'll be referring to it as one of the "built-in _functions_" for brevity.

 ### stack variables

-Web Assembly supports unlimited number of local variables, so when you have a local variable in C, we normally map it to a local variable in Web Assembly under same name (these names are only present in WAT file, actual WASM code simply refers to them by consecutive numbers).
+Web Assembly supports unlimited number of local variables, so when you have a local variable in C, we directly map it to a local variable in Web Assembly under same name (these names are only present in WAT file, actual WASM code simply refers to them by consecutive numbers).

+In some situations though we have to store value in the _stack_, keeping its _address_ as a local variable.
+When this happens,
 There are two cases when we can't do it though.

 First, this happens if you declare a variable of type array (not pointer) or `struct`.
 In this case, your variable is allocated in the _stack_ (first `module.stackSize` bytes of linear memory).
 Actual WASM local variable